achorg/ach-gatsby-site/content/pages/conferences/mla-pages/ach-sessions/ach-sessions-2005-mla-convention.md

 - “A Faithful Narrative of the Surprising Work of Creating an Online Jonathan Edwards”, Caleb J. D. Maskell, Yale University
 - “Flexible Encoding for Search, Comparison, and Analysis”, Andrea Laue

-</div><div>Computer Literacy: Assessing the Impact of IT on English Literature Teaching and Research
+Computer Literacy: Assessing the Impact of IT on English Literature Teaching and Research
 -----------------------------------------------------------------------------------------

 Friday, 30 December 2005, noon–1:15 p.m., Park Tower Suite 8209, Marriott